-Unless one does “everything written in the Book of the Law”, one is “under a curse” (3:10, quoting Deut.
-27:26).
+Paul emphasizes the word “all.”
+Unless one does everything “written in the Book of the Law,” one is “under a curse.”
 Since nobody is able to do obey the law perfectly (3:22; Romans 3:9, 23), all people are under this curse.
-This means that the law is not able to justify a person.
+Paul’s point is that the law is not able to justify (save, in modern nomenclature) a person.

-Moses wrote that the man who practices the laws will be justified (3:12; Deut.
-21:23), but even the Old Testament later confirms that “the righteous man shall live by faith” (3:11; Habakkuk 2:4].
-“Live by”, used twice in these verses, is an Old Testament expression that means to be justified (to be right with God).
+Moses wrote that the man who obeys the law will be justified (3:12; Deut.
+21:23), but even the Old Testament later confirms that “the righteous man shall live by faith” (Gal.
+3:11, quoting Habakkuk 2:4].

-… it (righteousness) is by faith, in order that it may be in accordance with grace
+in order that it may be in accordance with grace.”.